caugustine2022/resume/README.md

 * Assisted in designing monitoring and alerting strategies that identify early symptoms that can be addressed before outages occur using monitoring tools Nagios, PagerDuty, and Splunk.
 * Assisted in defining the technical and solution architecture software development delivery and provided hands-on technical direction working with other developers to review code and resolve issues.
 * Worked with the development teams in the root-cause analysis of complex problems involving multiple parties, networks, hardware, and software that relate to scaling and performance.
-* Undertook routine preventative measures and implemented, maintained, and monitored the network security and intrusion detection, while preparing the technical and user documentation and training materials.
+* Undertook routine preventative measures and implemented, maintained, and monitored the network security, intrusion detection, service usage/costs and propose more efficient and cost-effective solutions.

 ### Data Service Group Inc.